 An innovative digital art installation, the Brain Index introduces visitors to the scientists pushing the boundaries of neuroscience at the Zuckerman Institute.
 This interactive exhibit is open to the public on the ground floor of the Jerome L. Greene Science Center at 3227 Broadway.
-Its floor-to-ceiling screens guide the observer through the brain using real scientific data, while telling the stories of the individual researchers and their curoisity.
+Its floor-to-ceiling screens guide the observer through the brain using real scientific data, while telling the stories of the individual researchers and their curiosity.

 Meet Nathaniel Sawtell and investigate how his electric fish may help to explain the electricity of the human brain.
 Marvel at how biomedical engineer Elizabeth Hillman’s studies blood flow in the brain using new kinds of microscopes.
 Discover how your memory works with Nobel laureate Eric Kandel and the marine snails he has studied for decades.